 Coppola is an apt name to bring up.
 As the interview started, I told Cooper we “generally liked the movie” here at FSR.
 Later, he referenced that comment by wishfully saying, “The people that generally like the movie hopefully like it more in 20 years.”
-Time has always played a major part with Coppola’s films, and after a divisive critical response to Out of the Furnace, Cooper hopes for a similar shelf life.
+Time has always been kind to Coppola’s films, and after a divisive critical response to Out of the Furnace, Cooper hopes for a similar shelf life.
 “This movie generally stays with people for days,” he says.
 “I’ve had that experience, having screened it for a number of people.”

 The final shot of Out of the Furnace has gotten a rise out of some people.
-It ends the film on a note that you can’t quite make out.
+It ends the film on an almost cryptic note.
 Does Russell Baze (Christian Bale) deserve that ending?
 Is he a good guy?
 Is he a bad guy?
 Is he an anti-hero?
 Those are the questions Cooper wants to hear.
 “All the great philosophers have discussed we all have good and evil in us,” he says.
 “At what point is it going to rear its head in your life?
 How far would you go for those that you love?”
 Cooper forces Russell to battle Harlan DeGroat (Woody Harrelson) and, more importantly, “an evil within himself.”
-He has to make tough decisions, ones that’ll change the course of his life.

 In the trailer for Out of the Furnace we see Wesley (Forrest Whitaker) with Russell and Harlan in that field, plus more officers surrounding them.
 In the final scene, Cooper and Russell confront a loaded question: is it worth dying to kill the man responsible for your brother’s death?
 Both sides can be argued, but that’s not the question the movie goes with.
-Cooper did shoot that very ending, along with one other alternate version.
-“Sometimes I shoot two or three endings,” he confesses.
+“Sometimes I shoot two or three endings,” Cooper confesses.
 “I choose whatever I find to be the purest ending.”
 In Cooper’s eyes, the more honest confrontation is the one featuring two men, Russell and Wesley, torn by the same woman and the devil, Harlan, making the scene more intimate.

-Out of the Furnace is a film where all of its characters are trapped by something, whether its their past, their family or their financial situation.
+Out of the Furnace is a film where all of its characters are trapped by something, whether it’s their past, their family or their financial situation.
 What expresses that intention best is none other than American badass Sam Shepard, who plays Russell’s uncle.
-One of the most prolific writers and actors alive, Shepard is an ideal candidate to convey a crumbling part of our country because he’s an all-American icon watching his family fall apart.
+One of the most prolific writers and actors alive, Shepard is an ideal candidate to convey a crumbling part of our country because he’s an all-American icon.
 It’s inspired casting, and from the sound of it, Shepard was easily roped in by the project.
 “One of the first things he said to me was, ‘Wow.
-This is one of the best titles for a film I’ve read in a long time,’” because, as Cooper says, speaking for Shepard, “‘It reveals itself over the course of the narrative,’” meaning Russell is emerging “‘figuratively and literally out of the furnace.’”
+This is one of the best titles for a film I’ve read in a long time,'” because, as Cooper says, speaking for Shepard, “‘It reveals itself over the course of the narrative,'” meaning Russell is emerging “‘figuratively and literally out of the furnace.'”

 Willem Dafoe plays John Petty, a low-rent gangster who sets up fights for Russell’s brother, Rodney (Casey Affleck).
 And despite a minimal amount of screen time, he put much thought into Petty’s heritage, his European outfits and his place in the economic ladder.
 For Dafoe, the little things matter, and as he tells us, the same goes for Cooper’s attention to detail: “He had the good sense to find those locations and incorporate those elements into the script,” speaking of the film’s setting of Braddock, which made a powerful impression on the filmmaker.